We all need certain nutrients to stay happy and healthy.

 - Manganese helps metabolize amino acids, cholesterol, glucose, and carbohydrates.

-- Selenium supports the immune and reproductive systems.
+- Selenium supports the reproductive and immune systems.

 - Iodine helps the body make thyroid hormones.

 - Choline is neither a vitamin nor a mineral, but it is an important nutrient that regulates memory, mood, and muscle control.

 - Omega-3 fatty acids help support heart and joint health as well as contribute to healthy skin and coat.

 These nutrients not only need to be present in your dog’s diet, but they also need to be in the right proportions.
 In some cases, too much can be as bad as too little.

 For example, too much zinc can inhibit your dog’s ability to absorb other key nutrients and excess vitamin D can cause the body to store too much calcium in the heart.
 Even a supplement like fish oil can cause symptoms such as diarrhea or excessive bleeding if given in large enough quantities.